-- have been registered as eligible for free school meals at any point in the last 6 years
+Have been registered as eligible for free school meals at any point in the last 6 years

-- have been Looked After for one day or more, including those who have been adopted from care or leave care under special guardianship or residency orders
+Have been 'Looked After' for one day or more, including those who have been adopted from care or leave care under special guardianship or residency orders

-- are of a Service Family, including those whose parents are now divorced or where a parent has died in service.
+Are of a Service Family, including those whose parents are now divorced or where a parent has died in service.

-- Support and early intervention in Foundation and KS1
+Support and early intervention in Foundation and KS1

-- Literacy and Numeracy support in class, intervention groups and 1-1 tuition as identified at pupil progress reviews.
+Literacy and Numeracy support in class, intervention groups and 1-1 tuition as identified at pupil progress reviews.

-- Funded places at before and after school care
+Funded places at before and after school care

-- Additional financial support and the provision of resources to meet identified needs.
+Additional financial support and the provision of resources to meet identified needs.